Kosovo Liberation Army: War crimes

 The exact number of victims of the KLA is not known.
-According to a Serbian government report, the KLA had killed and kidnapped 3,276 people of various ethnic descriptions including some Albanians.
-From 1 January 1998 to 10 June 1999 the KLA killed 988 people and kidnapped 287; in the period from 10 June 1999 to 11 November 2001, when NATO took control in Kosovo, 847 were reported to have been killed and 1,154 kidnapped.
-This comprised both civilians and security force personnel.
-Of those killed in the first period, 335 were civilians, 351 soldiers, 230 police and 72 were unidentified.
+Human Rights Watch, citing the International Committee of the Red Cross, stated that 97 Serbs were missing as of 1998.
+According to a Serbian government report, from 1 January 1998 to 10 June 1999 the KLA killed 988 people and kidnapped 287; 335 were civilians, 351 soldiers, 230 police and 72 were unidentified.
 By nationality, 87 of the killed civilians were Serbs, 230 Albanians, and 18 of other nationalities.
-Following the withdrawal of Serbian and Yugoslav security forces from Kosovo in June 1999, all casualties were civilians, the vast majority being Serbs.
-According to Human Rights Watch, as "many as one thousand Serbs and Roma have been murdered or have gone missing since 12 June 1999... elements of the KLA are clearly responsible for many of these crimes".
+In the period from 10 June 1999 to 11 November 2001, when NATO took control in Kosovo, 847 were reported to have been killed and 1,154 kidnapped, the vast majority Serb civilians.
+According to Human Rights Watch in 2001, as "many as one thousand Serbs and Roma have been murdered or have gone missing since 12 June 1999... elements of the KLA are clearly responsible for many of these crimes".

 A Serbian court sentenced 9 former KLA members for murdering 32 non-Albanian civilians.
 In the same case, another 35 civilians are missing while 153 were tortured and released.